ReversedK/HoloJS/README.md

 # HoloJS
-tested with Holochain version 0.0.31-alpha1
+Tested with Holochain version 0.0.31-alpha1

-WARNING : for some reason the new tests using Diorama are failing.
+**WARNING** : for some reason the new tests using Diorama are failing.
 When using the Holochain conductor everything works as it's supposed to.

 ## **What is it ?**